top of page

 Perm is a leading disability advocate and media contributor for BBC and ITV News.
 Her work spans filming for the RNIB’s ‘See the Person’ campaign, to academic research partnerships with Loughborough University, focusing on accessibility and inclusion.

-Sabah a young British Pakistani women wearing a shimmery teal headscarf
+Sabah a young British Pakistani woman wearing a shimmery teal headscarf

 Sabah